ftl/tci/README.md

 This is a client library for Expert Electronic's [TCI protocol](https://github.com/maksimus1210/TCI) written in Go.
 It comes with a simple CLI client application that allows to send single commands to the TCI server and to monitor incoming TCI messages.

-Currently, there is no support of IQ or audio data.
+Currently, there is no support for IQ data.

 ## Some Details About TCI